Easy Christmas Cactus Care tips to grow happy healthy plants.

-Big changes in temperature can cause the cactus blossoms to drop before they open.
+Big temperature changes can cause the cactus blossoms to drop before they open.
 They bloom longest in cooler temperatures.
-The optimal temp for Christmas cacti is 68-70 degrees F.
+The optimal temp for Christmas cacti is 60-70 degrees F.

-The Christmas and Thanksgiving cactus love humidity.
-These epiphytes are tropical plants not desert plants and they thrive in humid conditions.
+The Christmas and Thanksgiving cacti love high humidity.
+These epiphytes are tropical plants, not desert plants and they thrive in humid conditions.

 Place your Christmas cactus pot on stones with water beneath to create humid a environment if you live in a dry environment or if you heat or cool your house with HVAC.